-C:\Uncompressed\folder into a file (named after the original tar.gz archive) and put that file in the
+C:\Uncompressed\folder into a file (named after the original tar.gz archive) and put in the

 C:\Uncompressed\for the next Task execution.

-Creating a Task.
 Let us begin with creating a new automated Task, a primary unit of Automation Workshop.
-Open Automation Workshop Manager - the main interface of the business process automation application.
-Irrelevantly whether you choose the New Task option from File menu, click Ctrl+N, or right-mouse click in the Task pane, it will open the Task Wizard in the Welcome tab.
+Open Automation Workshop Manager—the main interface of the Windows process automation application.
+Irrelevantly whether you choose the New Task option from File menu, use CTRL+N shortcut, or right-mouse click in the Task Pane, it will open the Task Wizard in the Welcome tab.

-Adding the File / Folder Watcher Trigger for monitoring the folder.
+Adding the File & Folder Watcher for monitoring the folder.
 Once in the Welcome tab of Task Wizard, you can get acquainted with some basic concepts and click Next to go to the Triggers tab.
-Click the Add button and choose File / Folder Watcher from the list of available Triggers.
+Click the Add button and choose File & Folder Watcher from the list of available Triggers.

-Once in File / Folder Watcher Trigger, let's setup monitoring of
+Once in File & Folder Watcher, let's set up monitoring of

 C:\Tar\ folder for Tar.gz files.
 First, specify the Folder to watch, namely, the

-Second, let us specify that the File / Folder Watcher Trigger monitors only for Tar.gz files.
-Specify the Include mask in the Filter tab to watch for
+Second, let us specify that the File & Folder Watcher monitors only for Tar.gz files.
+Specify the Include mask to watch for

-C:\Tar\ folder, the File / Folder Watcher Trigger will detect it and store its name in a dynamic variable.
-The stored dynamic variable will subsequently be retrieved by Unzip files Action and automatically used to specify which file exactly to uncompress.
+C:\Tar\ folder, the File & Folder Watcher will detect it and store its name in a dynamic variable.
+The stored dynamic variable will subsequently be retrieved by Unzip Files Action and automatically used to specify which file exactly to uncompress.